OldStarchy/dr-roboto/docs/RunningOnPC.md

 # Testing without ComputerCraft

+## Overview

+Dr. Roboto is designed for the latest official release of ComputerCraft, as such, it runs on LUA 5.1.

 ## Windows Lua Install Instructions

 Use the installers available online to install lua 5.1, and luarocks, then install lfs with